 Under the new CMS initiative, called the Primary Cares Initiative, Medicare will be rewarding practices for providing more convenient access to care, and start paying for chronic disease care management, acute care in-home services, and hospice and palliative care.
 To review the initiative go to:

 How can you organization evaluate your readiness to respond to new physician payment models?
 How can your organization participate with physicians?
-The Remington Health Strategy Group provides insights for your organization.
+The Remington Report provides insights for your organization.

 1. Identify practices that can participate.